 Economic Impact Data

-Research into the economic impact of the Arts and Culture Industry, Creative Sector Occupations, Core and Supporting Arts Industry, and Tourism was conducted for the Texas Cultural Trust by Travis James of TXP, Inc. The research utilized data sets from the Texas Comptroller of Public Accounts, the U.S. Bureau of Labor Statistics, the Economic Development and Tourism Division of the Office of the Governor, and D.K.
+Research into the economic impact of the Arts and Culture Industry, creative sector occupations, Core and Supporting Arts Industries, and tourism was conducted for the Texas Cultural Trust by Travis James of TXP, Inc. The research utilized data sets from the Texas Comptroller of Public Accounts, the U.S. Bureau of Labor Statistics, the Economic Development and Tourism Division of the Office of the Governor, and D.K.
 Shifflet & Associates.
-The objectives of the research were to assess the statewide economic impact of the 37 industry sectors that comprise the Arts and Culture Industry, the 11,400 Arts and Culture Industry businesses throughout Texas that employ nearly 135,000 workers, and the impact of Arts and Culture travel and tourism dollars.
+The objectives of the research were to assess the statewide economic impact of the 41 industry sectors that comprise the Arts and Culture Industry, the 13,400 Arts and Culture Industry businesses throughout Texas that employ nearly 133,000 workers, and the impact of the Arts and Culture Industry on travel and tourism dollars.

 Arts Education Access Data

 Research on student access to the arts was conducted for the Texas Cultural Trust by MINDPOP researchers Dr. Brent Hasty and Dr. Cinda Christian.
-The study utilized Texas Education Agency (TEA) data from the 2018-2019 school year for all schools in all districts across the state.
-In addition, public campus level data including student demographics was downloaded directly from the TEA website.
-Analyses of Variance (ANOVA) at the campus level were examined to ascertain the relationship between the community classifications (Urban, Suburban, Rural) and the four campus-level arts outcomes (Fine Arts Course Proportion, Fine Arts Course Enrollments, Fine Arts Teacher Staffing Full-Time Equivalents [FTE] Proportion, and Students per Fine Arts Teacher FTE).
+The study utilized Texas Education Agency (TEA) data from the 2018-2019 school year for all schools in every district across the state.
+In addition, public campus-level data with student demographics was downloaded directly from the TEA website.
+Analyses of variance (ANOVA) at the campus level were examined to ascertain the relationship between the community classifications (Urban, Suburban, and Rural) and the four campus-level arts outcomes (Fine Arts Course Proportion, Fine Arts Course Enrollments, Fine Arts Teacher Staffing Full-Time Equivalents [FTE] Proportion, and Students per Fine Arts Teacher FTE).
 Because school structures and programs differ greatly by school level (i.e., elementary and secondary), analyses were also run separately for each level.
-In addition, analyses were also conducted by economic status (i.e., campuses with 50% or more students qualifying for free or reduced-price lunch and campuses with less than 50% qualifying).
+In addition, analyses were conducted by economic status (i.e., campuses with 50% or more students qualifying for free or reduced-price lunches and campuses with less than 50% qualifying).
 There were significant differences in each of the arts outcomes between schools in different community classifications overall, by level, and by economic status.
 Significance was measured against the predetermined p<.05 criterion, but nearly all relationships met the p<.001 standard.

 Social and Emotional Learning

-Research on arts education and social and emotional learning was conducted for the Texas Cultural Trust by Dr. Robin A. Ward, a professor of mathematics, the director of curriculum integration for the Rice University School Mathematics Project, and former aerospace engineer.
+Research on arts education and social and emotional learning was conducted for the Texas Cultural Trust by Dr. Robin A. Ward, who is a Clinical Assistant Professor of Mathematics and the Director of Curriculum Integration at the Rice University School Mathematics Project, as well as a former aerospace engineer.
 Dr. Ward conducted a literature review of 192 sources, researching the topics of arts education, social and emotional learning, and academic outcomes.

 Health and Well-Being Data